If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Every website you visit on a web browser lives on a server.
 A server is like a remote computer, similar to what we are used to.

 The server stores all your website pages.
-When you access something on a web browser, it is those pages that are fetched from the server.
+When you access something on a web browser, those pages are fetched from the server.

 You can use that space and resources to build your websites.
 You need to pay monthly or yearly rent for that server space that you have occupied.